 - Do not take any meals or snacks just before going to sleep.
 Avoid exercises at sleep time.

 - Use your bed for sleep.
-Do not watch TV or eat food in the bed.
+Do not watch TV or eat food on the bed.

 - Go to sleep daily on same time, even if you are not feeling sleepy.
 Similarly, try to wake up from the bed on same time daily.
 It might take some time but you need to make this a habit.

-- If you are having trouble sleep, do not indulge into thoughts.
+- If you are having trouble sleep, do not indulge in thoughts.
 Instead, try counting it will make sleeping easier.

-- Relax yourself before sleep, take a warm comfort bath.
+- Relax before sleep, take a warm comfort bath.
 Wear comfortable clothes while going to sleep.

-Avoid Large Meals to sleep well in pregnancy
+Avoid Large Meals to sleep well during pregnancy

 - Avoid eating larger meals 1-2 hour before your sleep time.
 It will help your body to digest it before you go to sleep.